YZ-US-Ranger/DataCamp-R/README.md

   geom_density()
 ```

 It is important to know whether any of the randomly permuted differences were as extreme as the observed difference.
+Using the specify-hypothesis-generate-calculate workflow in infer, you can calculate the same statistic, but instead of getting a single number, you get a whole distribution.
 ```
 # Plot permuted differences, diff_perm
 ggplot(homeown_perm, aes(x = diff_perm)) +